ndbroadbent/ndbroadbent.github.com/_posts/2011-10-21-how-to-use-dropbox-to-sync-files-you-dont-want-in-your-git-repos.markdown

 This uses your git index (from SCM Breeze) to symlink any existing design directories into each of the projects that you have on that machine.

-Note: The same thing could be acheived by running 'design init' for each of the projects on your other machine.
+Note: The same thing could be achieved by running 'design init' for each of the projects on your other machine.

 ## Enjoy!